Views to date 11082 at 23/04/2017.

-My vector drawing of a Viking Longship returning to home in the fjord, created in Inkscape and Gimp with further enhancement using Classics in DAP.
+My vector drawing, using Inkscape (no auto trace or copy) of a Viking Longship returning to home in the fjord.
+Finished in Gimp with further enhancement using Classics in DAP.

 No image may be reproduced, copied, edited, published, or uploaded without my permission.

 Longships were naval vessels made and used by the Vikings from Scandinavia and Iceland for trade, commerce, exploration, and warfare during the Viking Age.
 The longship’s design evolved over many years, beginning in the Stone Age with the invention of the umiak and continuing up to the 9th century with the Nydam and Kvalsund ships.
 The longship appeared in its complete form between the 9th and 13th centuries.
 The character and appearance of these ships have been reflected in Scandinavian boat-building traditions until today.
 The average speed of Viking ships varied from ship to ship but lay in the range of 5–10 knots and the maximal speed of a longship under favorable conditions was around 15 knots.